Chiara2804/Discord-Bot-NodeJs--Lady-Green/README.md

 Created for: Progetto NERD? in collaboration with Padua University and IBM.

 ## Server
-Link to the <a href="https://discord.gg/bqrAMPnj">server</a> that supports Lady Green.
+Link to the <a href="https://discord.gg/bqrAMPnj">server</a> that enables Lady Green.

 ## Creators
 <ul>